What are course sites?

 Participant enrollment in course sites

-- Instructor & Student: Enrollment in a LOCUS course will automatically trigger enrollment in the corresponding course shell in Sakai.
-Registration changes (add/changes/drops) in LOCUS are usually reflected in Sakai approximately 24 hours later.
+- Instructors & Students: Assignment or enrollment in a LOCUS course will automatically trigger enrollment in the corresponding course shell in Sakai.
+Registration changes (add/changes/drops) in LOCUS are usually reflected in Sakai after approximately 24 hours.

-- Teaching Assistant: Enrollment can be completed through LOCUS by the department/school or by the instructor of record of the course placing a request with the Sakai support team.
+- Teaching Assistant: Enrollment can be completed through LOCUS by the department/school or by the instructor of record of the course placing a request with the self service form available at the ITS Service Desk.